Background

 From November 2024 to February 2025, the Council continued meeting with Mana Whenua, Iwi, stakeholders, and interest groups.
 Staff also visited properties near existing kiwifruit orchards and toured orchard operations in Parallel and Kaipaki Roads.

-What is the Operative Waipā District Plan?
+What is in the Operative Waipā District Plan?

 The District Plan has provisions for ‘farming activities’, these include: